 Special Attributes for Island

-In addition to normal Custom Attributes on Island, the Elements compiler provides support for the special, predefined attribute classes, resulting in specific code or data generated in the executable to to adjust the compiler behavior.
+In addition to normal Custom Attributes on Island, the Elements compiler provides support a ew special, predefined attributes that resulting in specific code or data generated in the executable to adjust the compiler behavior.

 These attributes or aspects are available for the Island platform only.
 They're defined in the Island RTL.

 Windows only:Defines the parameters for the PE version resource.
 Assembly level attribute, has these properties which are the direct equivalent to their version property.

 For low level targets, this places a static field to be equivalent to a memory address, when reading from it or writing to it, it will directly write to that memory address.
 Takes 1 IntPtr parameter containing the memory address.

 When defined on an external method, its body becomes a pure inline asm function.
 This attribute takes 4 parameters: asm containing the AT&T style asm.
 Constraints containing a clang compatible constraints string.
 SideEffects boolean to define if the asm block has side effects and align if it needs to be aligned.

 For i386 only, ignored on all other CPU types.
 Overrides the calling convention, takes 1 parameter of type CallingConvention and can be Default, FastCall, Stdcall or Cdecl.

 Overrides the name of a method or static field, takes a string parameter.
 By default Island uses name mangling to ensure methods don't have the same name, with this attribute a custom name can be provided.
 Useful for interop with other languages.
 Note that the compiler still applies some rules like adding an underscore before it, or adding @number after it for stdcall on Windows, these rules can be overriden by prefixing the symbol name with ascii character 1 (SymbolName(#1'MySymbol')).

 When applied to a method all optimizations in that function are disabled, even if the project is optimized.